Skip to main content

 Bremerton Boardwalk, Illahee State Park Pier, Seacrest Pier, and Waterman Pier

 Chinook - min. size 22”.
 Other salmon species - no min. size.
-Daily limit 2.
-Up to 1 Chinook may be retained.
+Daily limit 2 including no more than 1 Chinook plus 2 additional pink may be retained.
+Release chum.

 Species